Frequently Asked Questions (FAQs)

 My editor helps me, but usually only after I’ve written the first draft.
 I need to keep other voices out of my head when I’m creating the characters and story.
 I did write my first two books—Bunnicula and Teddy Bear’s Scrapbook—with my late wife, Debbie, but I haven’t collaborated since then.

-Sometimes my cats think they’re helping.
-They do this by sitting on my desk on top of whatever papers I need to be looking at.
+Sometimes Archie thinks he’s helping.
+He does this by sitting on my desk on top of whatever papers I need to be looking at.
+He’s a cat.
+It’s part of his job description.

 Are any of the things that happen in your books based on events from your childhood?